vsch/gcode-navigator/README.md

 optimization will take the speed into account.

 Once retraction has been optimized, un-retraction should similarly be calibrated to ensure the nozzle is returned to the "just about to extrude" condition.
+Without having the nozzle returned to this condition the print results where deposition of plastic is re-started are very poor.

 Although the effort to create accurate movement, extrusion models and calibration procedures may be significant, it will allow to print at speeds of 100, 120 or even 150 mm/s while maintaining